 Just when you thought that Cruise couldn’t prove his mettle as a stuntman any more than he already has, Top Gun: Maverick sets a new bar for cinematic spectacle with its utterly insane aerial sequences.
 We’ve seen Cruise climb The Burj Khalifa, hang off the side of a cargo plane, and break his ankle leaping from rooftop to rooftop, but now we get to see him (and the rest of the cast) take the unmitigated g-force from a real F18.
 Top Gun always held a weird place in the action film genre, but the groundbreaking flight combat is what held it aloft in that regard.
 Defying all sense of logic and reason, the ground has been broken again with Top Gun: Maverick, as the visceral aerial action takes us as close to the skies as we’re likely to get (next to actually stepping into the cockpit).
 Aside from the obvious technical advancement, what places Top Gun: Maverick‘s action above the original is how it bakes the dangers of flying into the main dramatic tension.

-As an added bonus, Top Gun: Maverick does more than just rely on its spectacle, as it’s packaged with enough enjoyably heartwarming character development worthy of an entire trilogy of films.
+As an added bonus, Top Gun: Maverick does more than just rely on its spectacle, as it’s packaged with enough enjoyably heartwarming character development worthy of an entire trilogy.
 Given the amount of time which has passed since the original film, there’s certainly plenty of ground to cover, yet the script never buckles under the weight, instead feeling perfectly balanced with rich interpersonal relationships.
 McQuarrie and the writing team achieved this by keeping the characters themselves relatively simple, but ensured that the emotions at play were at the highest possible complexity.
-Sure, none of the heroes in Top Gun: Maverick are particularly complicated or hard to figure out, as all of them fit very neatly into pre-established archetypes.
+Sure, none of the heroes in Top Gun: Maverick are particularly complicated, as all of them fit very neatly into pre-established archetypes.
 This isn’t a flaw in the film, instead being used as a means of communicating the genuinely touching arcs.
 There’s not a single set up that isn’t paid off in an incredibly satisfying fashion, regardless of whether that pay off made you smile or cry.

 Ultimately, this is key to what makes Top Gun: Maverick such a triumph, as it works on nearly every level for every kind of viewer.
 Action fans and purists of technically stellar filmmaking will be on the edge of their seats during the aerial sequences, and narrative focused viewers will be hoping for the many character arcs to come to cathartic ends.
 These two elements are inextricably linked, thus ensuring action fans will also be hoping for emotional reconciliation, while story lovers will also be high-fiving during an F18’s 4G inverted dive.
 It’s not often that a film creates such a unifying cinematic experience for all prospective audience members, but Top Gun: Maverick does so with ease.
 Yes, Top Gun: Maverick is a widely enjoyable, mass appeal blockbuster, but that’s not a strike against its artistic credibility.
 In this case, it’s precisely the opposite.